Scalable Synthesis of Verified Controllers in Deep Reinforcement Learning: Introduction

 \section{Introduction}

-Deep Reinforcement Learning (DRL) has proven to be a powerful tool to implement autonomous controllers for various kinds of cyber-physical systems (CPS) \cite{lillicrap2015continuous,haarnoja2018soft,schulman1707proximal}.
-Since these learning-enabled controllers (LECs) are intended to operate in safety-critical environments, there has been significant recent interest in developing verification methods that ensure their behavior conforms to desired safety properties \cite{huang2019reachnn,tran2020nnv,alshiekh_safe_2017,zhu2019inductive,anderson2020neurosymbolic,li2020robust}.
+Deep Reinforcement Learning (DRL) has proven to be a powerful tool for implementing autonomous controllers for various kinds of cyber-physical systems (CPS).
+Since these learning-enabled controllers are intended to operate in safety-critical environments, there has been significant recent interest in developing verification methods that ensure their behavior conforms to desired safety properties \cite{alshiekh_safe_2017,anderson2020neurosymbolic,huang2019reachnn,li2020robust,tran2020nnv,zhu2019inductive}.
 While these different approaches all provide strong guarantees on controller safety, scaling their techniques, both with respect to problem dimensionality as well as objective complexity, has proven to be challenging.
-Approaches that attempt to statically verify that a neural controller always preserves desired safety guarantees may reject high-quality controllers that may only infrequently violate safety~\cite{huang2019reachnn,tran2020nnv}.
-Alternatively, techniques that dynamically monitor controller actions, triggering a safety shield when these actions may lead to an unsafe state, require the shield's behavior to align closely with the neural controller's, which is typically trained with various performance objectives, in addition to safety~\cite{anderson2020neurosymbolic,zhu2019inductive}.
+Approaches that attempt to verify that a neural controller always preserves desired safety guarantees \cite{huang2019reachnn,liu2021algorithms,tran2020nnv} face challenges to scaling to high dimensions due to the structural complexity of the neural network and increasing over-approximation error as a function of dimensionality.
+More importantly, the neural controller is typically trained with various performance objectives, in addition to safety~\cite{anderson2020neurosymbolic}.
 Balancing these competing goals of ensuring safety on the one hand and maximizing objective reward on the other poses its own set of challenges that can compromise verifiability, performance, and safety.
+Alternatively, a shield framework monitors controller actions and triggers a safety shield when these actions may lead to an unsafe state.
+By applying safety verification to a simpler linear controller that governs the behavior of this shield, we decouple safety verification from the complexity of the underlying neural network and its objectives, and can thus realize better scalability characteristics.
+However, a simple linear controller cannot guarantee safety in all scenarios.
+Thus, a composition on linear controllers is typically required.
+Compared with previous work~\cite{anderson2020neurosymbolic,yang2021iterative,zhu2019inductive}, which composes linear controllers in a state space, we consider composition in time as shown in Fig.~\ref{fig:overview-ab}(b).
+Considering composition over time is natural for time-variant systems and our experimental results show that this approach also works for benchmarks in which spatial composition is important~\cite{zhu2019inductive}.